Sharp forecasts bigger full-year operating loss

 With redundancy packages usually amounting to at least a year's salary, layoffs in Japan are expensive.

-Sharp posted a July-September operating loss of 74.8 billion yen ($936 million), compared with a profit of 30.1 billion yen a year ago, as it booked a $1.1 billion charge for a restructuring it has promised in return for financing to help avert collapse.
+Sharp posted a July-September operating loss of 74.8 billion yen, compared with a profit of 30.1 billion yen a year ago, as it booked a $1.1 billion charge for a restructuring it has promised in return for financing to help avert collapse.

 The average forecast by five analysts surveyed by Thomson Reuters I/B/E/S was for a quarterly operating loss of 50.4 billion yen.